 Take the time to schedule a few meetings with your potential partners and have a discussion on what can be offered and what can be reciprocated.

-In some cases, a partnership may just be a simple agreement to promote or refer customers between one other.
+In some cases, a partnership may just be a simple agreement to promote or refer customers to one other.

 However, the most successful plans will have unique ways to implement and market each other's services within the offerings themselves as part of the sales process.